A neighbourhood theorem for submanifolds in generalized complex geometry: Applications

 an isomorphism, such that the smooth proper transform\footnote{This is by definition the closure of $\pi^{-1}(Y)$, where $\pi$ is the map given by \eqref{blowdownmap}.} $\tilde{Y} \subset \tilde{M}$ surjects onto $Y$.
 Note that the generalized complex structure, $\tilde{\JJ}$, on $\tilde{M}$ comes with a choice, $B_0$, of holomorphic gauge in a neighbourhood of $E$, coming from the fact that, in this neighbourhood, $\tilde{\JJ}$ is constructed just as a holomorphic Poisson blow-up.

 By construction, the proper transform $\tilde{Y} \subset \tilde{M}$ is a smooth complex curve.
 Any generalized complex structure of complex type in 1 complex dimension is automatically of block diagonal form, and thus in a holomorphic gauge---therefore $\tilde{Y}$ carries a brane structure.
-Furthermore, since $N\tilde{Y}$ has complex rank 1, it automatically contains a 2- and 3-convex neighbourhood of $Y$.
-By Corollary \ref{h0,2 on NY}, we may choose this neighbourhood with $H^{0,2} = 0$.
+Furthermore, the unit disc bundle $D\subset N\tilde{Y}$ (with respect to an auxiliary Hermitian metric) is automatically 2- and 3-convex since $N\tilde{Y}$ has rank $1$, and satisfies $H^{0,2}(D)=0$ by Lemma \ref{h^top on vb}.
 Finally, since $\tilde{Y}$ has complex codimension 1, it is an Abelian brane.
-Thus, Theorem \ref{16:02:38} applies, and we have a holomorphic gauge, $B_1$, in some neighbourhood of $\tilde{Y}$.
+Thus, Theorem \ref{16:02:38} applies, and we have a holomorphic gauge, $B_1$, in some neighbourhood of $\tilde{Y}$ in $\tilde{M}$.

 The gauges $B_1$ and $B_0$ may not agree where they are both defined.
 However, by Corollary \ref{gluing intersections}, there is another holomorphic gauge, $B$, defined in a neighbourhood of $\tilde{Y} \cup E$, which equals $B_0$ in a neighbourhood of $E$.
 Since $\pi : \tilde{M} \setminus E \to M \setminus \{y_1,y_2,\ldots\}$ is an isomorphism, away from $E$, $B$ is a pullback of a holomorphic gauge in a neighbourhood of $Y \setminus \{y_1,y_2,\ldots\}$.
 But near $E$, $B = B_0$ is, by construction, the pullback of a holomorphic gauge in a neighbourhood of $\{y_1,y_2,\ldots\}$.
 Therefore, $B$ is a pullback of a holomorphic gauge in a neighbourhood of $Y$. \end{proof}